 In Kotlin, you can give context to a fragment by creating a new instance of the fragment and passing arguments to it.
-This can be done by using the newInstance method in the fragment class and creating a bundle to store the arguments.
-You can then access these arguments in the onCreate method of the fragment and use them to customize the fragment's behavior or appearance.
+This can be done by using the newInstance

-Another way to give context to a fragment is by using the setArguments method to pass arguments to the fragment when creating an instance of it.
-This can be done by creating a bundle and adding the arguments to it before calling the setArguments method with the bundle as an argument.
+method to pass arguments to the fragment when creating an instance of it.
+This can be done by creating a bundle and adding the arguments to it before calling the setArguments

-You can also use the arguments property of the fragment to access the arguments passed to the fragment when creating an instance of it.
+property of the fragment to access the arguments passed to the fragment when creating an instance of it.
 This property returns a bundle containing the arguments that were passed to the fragment.

 Overall, giving context to a fragment in Kotlin involves passing arguments to the fragment when creating an instance of it and accessing those arguments in the fragment class to customize its behavior or appearance.